Local Optimality of Almost Piecewise-Linear Quantizers for Witsenhausen's Problem: Introduction

 The main idea behind the proof is to carefully construct a class of what we informally refer to as {\em near piecewise-linear} or {\em slopey quantization} strategies for the leader that stays invariant under the best response operator.
 These strategies can be viewed as \emph{small-slope variations} of a \emph{fixed-rate scalar quantizer} minimizing the mean squared quantization error (\cite{Panter_IRE_51, Loyd_IT_82,Na_IT_01}).
 Such an optimal quantizer is characterized by optimality conditions on the threshold levels which determine the boundaries of the quantization cells (or segments) and quantization levels: i) quantization levels must be the centroid of the segments, and ii) thresholds in between two adjacent quantization levels must be equidistant from them.
 For any fixed number of segments, we consider the strategies whose segments are in a vicinity of the optimal MSE quantizer, have a unique fixed point in each segment close to the quantization level, and are almost linear within each segment with a near-zero derivative.
 For such strategies, leader's actions remain very close to fixed points of the strategy in each segment.
 Therefore, well-spaced fixed points (combined with appropriate relative prior of the state in different segments) reveal the leader's actions to the follower with high probability, making the ``signal'' easily decodable.
 As a consequence, we can characterize the best response of the follower to leader's strategy.
 Using this characterization, we show that the best response of the leader to follower's strategy also varies very little, essentially remaining near piecewise-linear over most of the range of the observed signals.

-A key challenge in deriving the invariance property for this set of strategies for the leader is to bound and tightly control the displacement in the fixed points and endpoints of the segments of leader's strategy under the action of the best response operator.
-One major observation here is that the fixed points of the leader's best responses are {\it local minimizers} of the expected deviation of the leader's action from the follower.
-As has been documented in \cite{Verdu_CDC_11}, the expected deviation is a non convex functional that is the main reason the problem is hard to solve.
+A key challenge in deriving the invariance property for this set of strategies for the leader is to bound and tightly control the displacement in the fixed points and endpoints of the segments of leader's strategy under the best response operator.
+One major observation here is that the fixed points of the leader's best responses are {\it local minimizers} of the expected deviation of the leader's action from the follower (which is known to be a non-convex functional \cite{Verdu_CDC_11}).
 This insight allows us to show that the fixed points of the leader's best response lie in a tight neighborhood of the fixed points of the follower's strategy.
 We then show that the fixed points of the follower's strategy in turn lie in a vicinity of a convex combination of the leader's fixed points and the expected value of the state of the world within each segment.
 Combining the two, we can derive an approximate dynamics for the displacement in the fixed points and endpoints of the segments in leader's strategy under the best response.
 Using this approximate dynamics, we then characterize an invariant set of fixed points and interval endpoints for leader's strategy, which we can then use in order to prove the existence of a near piecewise-linear equilibrium strategy for the leader.